tonytvo/blog-generator/content/blog/listen-to-tests/index.md

   - Instead, extract an interface as part of our test-driven development process.
 It will push us to think up a name to describe the relationship we've just discovered.
 This makes us think harder about the domain and teases out concepts we might otherwise miss.
   - If you can't get/access the structure you need, the tests tell you that it's time to break up the class into more minor, composable features.
 - bloated constructor
-  - some of the arguments define a concept that should be packaged up and replaced with a new object to represent it.
+  - Some arguments define a concept that should be packaged up and replaced with a new object to represent it.
   - Being sensitive to complexity in the tests can help us clarify our designs.
   - Look for arguments always used together in a class and those with the same lifetime.
 Give it a good name to explain the concept.
 - Confused object